Norbury

-Norbury is an town and suburb in south London.
+Norbury is a town and suburb in south London.
 It shares the postcode London SW16 with neighbouring Streatham.
 The area is mainly in the borough of Croydon, with some parts extending into the neighbouring borough of Lambeth.
 Norbury is 6.7 mi south of Charing Cross.

 Etymology

 The name Norbury derives from North Burh, (North Borough).
 Some local histories note that this was due to Norbury's position on the northern boundary of the former Manor of Croydon.
 Others state that it takes its name from a split in the borough of Bensham, one of the former seven "boroughs" (i.e. tithings) of Croydon.
 "Northbenchesham" became the Northborough, then Norbury; "Southbenchesham" later became Thornton Heath.

 History

 For most of its history Norbury was rural countryside through which the London to Brighton Way Roman road passed.
 At Hepworth Road, the intact road, 32 feet wide, was excavated in 1961.
 Remnants of a metalled ford across the stream were found further south at Hermitage Bridge on the River Graveney which forms part of the boundary between Norbury and Streatham, before flowing on to the River Wandle, then the River Thames.